rfo909/RForth/Dev.md

 2025-09-04 CONSTANT and VARIABLE
 --------------------------------
-Variables are constants pointing to single word size memory blocks allotted by the VARIABLE word.
+Variables are constants pointing to single cell sized memory blocks allotted by the VARIABLE word.
 To store bigger structures, manually allot the memory, and store the pointer to that memory as a constant.

 ```